Open-Universiteit-Refactoring-Diagnosis/ReFDTestProject/README.md

 ## Editing the project
 If you plan on editing the ReFDTestProject in a different workspace or IDE make sure to enable auto refreshing of the test workspace on startup.
 Open the test workspace and go to Window -> Preferences -> General -> 'Startup and Shutdown' and enable 'Refresh workspace on startup'.

+## Notes
+Errors related to git resource decorators resulting from a 'disposed device' could show up on the console during testing if git is used.
+Prevent them by disabling git label decorations in the test workspace.
+Make sure your test workspace is open.
+Go to Window -> Preferences -> General -> Appearance -> 'Label Decorations' and uncheck 'Git Resources'.